 - Bring a large pot of water to a rolling boil.
 Toss in the spaghetti and cook until al dente.

-- While the pasta is cooking, warm the olive oil over medium low heat.
-Add in the garlic and let it cook until soft and golden (you may need to lower the heat to keep it from browning too fast).
+- While the pasta is cooking, warm the olive oil over medium-low heat.
+Add the garlic and cook until soft and golden (you may need to lower the heat to prevent it from browning too fast).

-- Once the spaghetti is cooked drain it while reserving about 1 tablespoons of the starchy pasta water.
+- Once the spaghetti is cooked, drain it while reserving about one tablespoon of the starchy pasta water.
 Add the spaghetti to the pan with the oil and garlic.
-Toss the pasta around until it’s coated (this is where you can add in the starchy pasta water to keep the pasta moist if it looks too dry).
+Toss the pasta around until it’s coated (this is where you can add the starchy pasta water to keep the pasta moist if it looks too dry).

 Nutrition